infor-design/enterprise/docs/TESTING.md

 1. Push the branch you're working on to GitHub (we'll need it later).
 1. In your terminal, run `docker run --name travis-vm -dit travisci/ubuntu-systemd:16.04` to download the Travis CI docker image to mimic the environment.
 And wait....
-1. Open the image and go in: `docker exec -it travis-vm bash -l`
+1. Open the image and go in: `docker exec -it travis-debug bash -l`
 1. Get the latest updates using `apt-get update`.
 1. Set the timezone for some tests